 When working with Dgraph you can use either GraphQL or GraphQL+-, but keep in mind that those languages are really targeted to backend developers and this new Slash GraphQL environment is targeted at full-stack developers.

 So with all that said, let’s get into it when we first login we see the following screen:

-The quickstart video is definitely worth a few minutes to get a sense of what is going on, in addition, you should read the in-process, quick start guide
+The quickstart video is definitely worth a few minutes to get a sense of what is going on, in addition, you should read the in-process, quick start guide for Slash GraphQL.

 The quick start guide has some specific examples and a working ToDo app at the end that you can check out, but I wanted to build something from scratch.
 I gave it a lot of thought as to various clever things I could do, but ultimately I decided to use the example in the quick start to provide consistency.
 If you are familiar with GraphQL, then the syntax is easy.